The TwinGEO Integrated Territorial Framework

 - design digital twins incrementally

-- maintain alignment between reality, governance, and digital representation
+- maintain alignment between territory, governance, and digital representation

 Explore the TwinGEO Framework

-The framework can be explored through the following complementary sections:
+The framework can be explored through its five integrated layers:

-Each section deepens one dimension of the same integrated system.
+Each layer represents a complementary dimension of the same integrated territorial system.

 A Framework Designed to Evolve